onewithhammer/web-driver-io-tutorial/README.md

 This was really two (2) separate challenges.
 The first was to find the technologies to use to do the automated testing.
 The second was actually training the Q/A department.

-The article will only address the technologies used and what I learned in the process.
+The project will only address the technologies used and what I learned in the process.

 The technologies worked well but I really had to search for information and spent many hours figuring out issues.
 There doesn't seem to be much on the Internet about this.
+I wanted to share this information, so I wrote this project along with a web site page to test all the scripts against.

-I wanted to share this information, so I wrote this article.
-I hope you find it useful.
+I hope you find this project useful.
 If you do, please let me know.

 ## Objectives